Ryan-Erickson911/wells_fargo/README.md

-# flutter_app
+# Mock Banking App

-A new Flutter project.
+A new app for users to view personal information regarding their investment accounts.

 ## Getting Started